anatoly-scherbakov/geopatterns-demo/README.md

 ## Not covered by this project

-- Upload Lambda code package to S3 before submitting it to Lambda
+- Upload Lambda code package to S3 before submitting it to Lambda, for efficiency when having multiple Lambda functions from one codebase
 - Manage multiple environments (dev, staging, production)
-- Store Terraform .tfstate file on S3 instead of on the disk
+- Store Terraform .tfstate file on S3 instead of local disk